The GR5 from Lake Geneva (Lac Léman) to La Chapelle d’Abondance

 (B) If you are going to the Dent d’Oche refuge, which I highly recommend in good weather, I suggest that you continue up the trail and then the road to La Fétiuère at 1215 meters.
 Easygoers may take a taxi to the parking lot at La Fétiuère, saving a climb of about 250 meters plus time on the flat…thus more than an hour.
 You could also take this route directly to the GR5 and the Chalet de Bise, but the views will be much more limited than the route suggested above.
 The Dent d’Oche refuge is at 2113 meters, so the total climb is about 1,150 meters (3,800 feet).
 The total time, without stops, to reach the Dent d’Oche should be about 4 to 5 hours.

-Day 1: Suggested route from Evian-les-Bains to Bernex:
+Day 1: Routes from Evian-les-Bains to Bernex:

 Alternative to GR5 from Evian-les-Bains